Why You Should Update Your Phone System

-Rather than focusing on pure cost cutting, hoteliers should be looking for ways to increase efficiency.
-We don’t know how long the effects of this downturn will last or what the hospitality industry will look like when it’s over, so hotel owners should be thinking about ways to stretch their dollar however they can.
+Rather than focusing on pure cost-cutting, hoteliers should be looking for ways to increase efficiency.
+We don’t know how long the effects of this downturn will last or what the hospitality industry will look like when it’s over, so hotel owners should be thinking about ways to stretch their dollars however they can.
 One of the best ways to do that is to transition from an analog phone system to a VoIP system.
 Here’s why.

 Phones Aren’t Profit Centers

 A few decades ago, hotel phones paid for themselves.
 Anyone staying in a hotel who wanted to reach the outside world (or be reached) had to use the hotel phone, and hotels charged for those calls.
 Those charges covered the cost of maintaining the phone system and made for a nice revenue stream, like room service or pay-per-view movies.

 Now, that revenue stream is gone.
 Virtually everyone who stays in your hotel will bring a mobile phone with them, and if you try to charge for your phone system, they simply won’t use it.

 This means that the way you think about your phone system needs to change.
 If your hotel phones aren’t a source of revenue anymore, they need to serve a different purpose instead.
 Specifically, your hotel phones should help you comply with regulations, run your hotel more efficiently, and add value to your guests.

 Compliance with Regulation